MicrosoftDocs/Devices-docs/surface-hub/change-language-on-surface-hub.md

 3. Use the same procedure described in [Manage the input and display language settings in Windows](https://support.microsoft.com/windows/manage-the-input-and-display-language-settings-in-windows-12a10cb4-8626-9b77-0ccb-5013e0c7c7a2#WindowsVersion=Windows_10).

 > [!NOTE]
-> When end users change the display language, screens that display admin-only info are not switched to the newly selected language.
+> When end users change the display language, some screens that display admin-only info are not switched to the newly selected language.

 > [!TIP]
 > Admins can also install a keyboard layout for another language without switching the user interface.
 This may be useful for users who collaborate in English and communicate with colleagues in another language.